Brand Strategy & Positioning

 Beyond the Basics: Elevating Remote Communication

-Of course, we all got used to the fact that video call functions and instant messaging are available.
+Of course, we have all grown accustomed to the fact that video call functions and instant messaging are available.
 Now, let's take it a step further.

 Virtual coffee breaks?
 Or a dedicated channel for water cooler chat?
-These casual touch points will connect remote workers to the culture at work and help keep them active in it, too.
+These casual touchpoints will connect remote workers to the company culture and help keep them engaged in it, too.

 Creative Communication Tools